Illinois and Chicago sue to block Trump deployment of National Guard

 A federal judge temporarily blocked the deployment of the National Guard to Portland on Sunday.

-President Trump first used the National Guard against anti-U.S. Immigration and Customs Enforcement protests in Los Angeles in the spring.
+The lawsuit alleges that "these advances in President Trump's long-declared 'War' on Chicago and Illinois are unlawful and dangerous."

+"The American people, regardless of where they reside, should not live under the threat of occupation by the United States military, particularly not simply because their city or state leadership has fallen out of a president's favor," the lawsuit says.

 Pritzker and Raoul will hold a news conference at 2 p.m.
-Monday.
+Monday, where they will also be joined by Chicago Mayor Brandon Johnson.
 CBS News Chicago will stream that news conference live on our 24/7 news stream and on air.